BenRKarl/WDI_work/w04/d01/Readme.md

 ###Instructions
 1. Create a new project planets_moons
 * Write the migrations to set up your schema
-* Run `rake db:migrate` to actually create that schema
+* Run `bin/rake db:migrate` to actually create that schema
 * Create your Moon model
 * Create routes for your app using resources.
 * Create the necessary controllers for the defined actions.